0xideas/sequifier/README.md

 The two columns "sequenceId" and "itemPosition" have to be present, and then there must be at least one feature column.
 There can also be many feature columns, and these can be categorical or real valued.

-Data of this input format can be transformed into the format that is used for model training and inference, which takes this form:
+Data of this input format can be transformed into the format that is used for model training and inference using `sequifier preprocess`, which takes this form:

 |sequenceId|subsequenceId|startItemPosition|columnName|[Subsequence Length]|[Subsequence Length - 1]|...|0|
 |----------|-------------|-----------------|----------|--------------------|------------------------| - |-|